Integration overview¶

 participant R_OWT as openwrt-tests runner

-participant COORD as coordinator
+participant COORD as lab coordinator (Lenovo)

 participant R_LM as libremesh-tests runner